SnegaaR/YouTube-Trending-Videos/README.md

 factors including measuring users interactions (number of views, shares, comments and likes).
 Note that they’re not the most-viewed videos overall for the calendar year”.
-Top performers on the YouTube trending list are music videos (such as the famously virile “Gangnam Style”), celebrity and/or reality TV performances, and the random dudewith-a-camera viral videos that YouTube is well-known for.
+Top performers on the YouTube trending list are music videos (such as the famously virile “Gangnam Style”), celebrity and/or reality TV performances, and the random dude-with-a-camera viral videos that YouTube is well-known for.

 This dataset is a daily record of the top trending YouTube videos.